 Julie Nepveu

-Julie Nepveu is a Senior Staff Attorney at AARP Foundation Litigation.
+Julie Nepveu is a senior staff attorney at AARP Foundation.
 She advances the interests of older people nationwide in the areas of access to courts, consumer protection, mortgage and reverse mortgage servicing and foreclosure defense, fair housing, disability rights, and public utilities.
-Her work includes litigating cases, filing amicus briefs, and drafting comments on proposed federal regulation and legislation, and providing support to AARP state office staff.
-Julie previously worked as Staff Attorney at the National Lawyers’ Committee For Civil Rights Under Law in the Housing and Community Development Project.
-Prior to that, she represented low income and subsidized tenants at Legal Services of Northern Virginia.
-Julie also served as a judicial law clerk at the U.S. Claims Court to the Hon.
+Her work includes litigating cases, filing amicus briefs, drafting comments on proposed federal regulation and legislation, and providing support to AARP state office staff.
+Julie previously worked as staff attorney at the Lawyers’ Committee for Civil Rights Under Law in the Housing and Community Development Project.
+Prior to that, she represented subsidized tenants with low income at Legal Services of Northern Virginia.
+She also served as a judicial law clerk at the U.S. Claims Court to the Hon.
 Thomas J. Lydon.
-Julie earned her BA from the University of Vermont and her JD from the University of Maine School of Law.
-The Maine State Bar Association honored Julie with its Pro Bono Award in 1991.
+Julie earned her bachelor's degree from the University of Vermont and her law degree from the University of Maine School of Law.
+The Maine State Bar Association honored her with its Pro Bono Award in 1991.

 Contact Julie: jnepveu@aarp.org